Lamden/docs/docs/migration/lamden_vault_api.md

 The [lamdenWalletInfo](https://docs.lamden.io/docs/develop/wallet_api/get_wallet_info) event sent from the Lamden Vault has an approvals property which will show which networks the user has approved your Dapp for.

-The return previouly was just `mainnet` and `testnet` if approvals existed.
+The return previously was just `mainnet` and `testnet` if approvals existed.
 This will rename for the legacy network but to get approvals from any new network you will need to search for that specific network name.

 See the changes below to the `lamdenWalletInfo` event object